 Given her age, she almost surely has gone through several, and maybe as many as six major overhauls.
 But she was ready again, as is the case for most of the boats that come into the shop.
 We make every effort to save every stick of original wood that we can, but not at the scrifice of delivering a sound boat back to her owners.

-We source our marine hardwoods and plywood from Americas’ Wood Company in Washington, ME, and from the A. Johnson Company of Bristol, VT, and use nothing but FAS Pattern Grade lumber in our restorations.
+We source our marine hardwoods and plywood from the foremost east coast vendors, and use nothing but FAS Pattern Grade lumber in our restorations.

-Following are links to examples or our work that support our contention that we uphold only the highest standards of craftsmenship:
+Following are links to examples or our work that support our contention that we uphold only the highest standards of craftsmanship:

 As with all other aspects of our work, Don Danenberg guides our frame work, planking and cosmetic work.The 1948 Chris Craft Utility Deluxe shown here was in dire straits upon arrival.
 We replaced the gripe and knew, 90% of the ribs, and the lower transom bow.
 And then re- installed a “5200 bottom” that included entirely new planking.
 Two transom planks and the below-water-line port and starboard planks were steam bent and replaced as well.
 All surfaces were treated with mutliple coats of Smith’s Penetrating Epoxy Sealer, and all joints and planking were secured with Frearson-head silicon bronze fasteners and 3M 5200, as is the case with every boat we work on.
 Watch keel rabbeting on a 1956 Century Palomino.